DenOfEquity/ersatzForge/README.md

 a backup of my local (experimental, opinionated) changes to Forge2 webUI
+* broadly similiar package requirements to original Forge - no new Python, Numpy, etc. I'm using Torch 2.6 and CUDA 12.4 on a GTX1070.
 * auto selection of VAE and text encoders per model / UI setting
 * Chroma (based on https://github.com/croquelois/forgeChroma) and Chroma Radiance (based on https://github.com/maybleMyers/chromaforge)
 * extended Checkpoint Merger, including UI for nArn0's embedding convertor (based on https://github.com/nArn0/sdxl-embedding-converter)